Franklin, NC · Carolina SmokieseXp Realty · NC License

 This is the single most distinctive feature of High Vista relative to peer Hendersonville communities:

-For a buyer who wants the gated-community perimeter and the broader community feel without paying for amenities they won't use, High Vista is the structurally-low-carry answer.
-The trade-off: the community has less mandatory amenity infrastructure than Cummings Cove or Kenmure, and the voluntary structure produces governance complexity (which member contributions are funding which amenities is less clean than at peer mandatory-dues communities).
+For a buyer who wants the gated-community perimeter and the broader community feel without paying upfront for amenities they won't use, High Vista's a-la-carte structure is the differentiator.
+The trade-off: the community has less bundled amenity infrastructure than Cummings Cove or Kenmure, and the voluntary structure produces governance complexity (which member contributions are funding which amenities is less clean than at peer mandatory-dues communities).
+Run the actual carrying-cost math against the current HOA assessment and the optional add-ons you would actually elect, not against a zero baseline.

 The 2023-2024 contested governance vote: diligence-relevant